udalov/kni/ReadMe.md

 $ ant
 ```

-or "Build" run configuration to build artifacts needed for the tests.
+to build artifacts needed for tests.
 Each change to modules "indexer" or "runtime-objc" then needs to be followed by `ant`.

 Every time you change .proto or signatures of native methods in Java you need to manually invoke